Grimrukh/soulstruct-blender/README.md

 ## Map Placement Files (MSB)

-**New in Soulstruct for Blender 2.0!**
+Soulstruct now supports **full MSB import and export for Demon's Souls and Dark Souls 1 (either version)**.

-Soulstruct now supports **full MSB import and export for Dark Souls 1 (either version)**.
 All Parts, Regions, and Events are imported.
 Part models can be imported as desired by type (and/or glob pattern), as FLVER import in particular is quite slow (especially for a high number of unique Map Pieces) and you may not need to edit or even see all models.
 Any models that aren't imported (whether it's because they were disabled or the file was missing) will be represented by a low-poly icosphere in a Collection called `Placeholder Models`.
 Character and Object models are kept in a Collection called `Game Models`, as they are game-wide, and Map Piece, Collision, and Navmesh models are kept in sub-Collections in a parent Collection called `{MapStem} Models`. **You may wish to turn off visibility for the Model Collections after import if you only care about the MSB.**

 Parts are instantiated by sharing the mesh data of their Model (FLVER, Collision, or Navmesh). **Parts are a separate Soulstruct types to their models, and only expose their MSB properties.** You can edit base Part properties in the